gamedig/gamedig.github.io/src/guide/index.md

 ::: warning 🚧 Page Under Construction 🚧

-This section of our website is currently being developed to provide you with a comprehensive and detailed guide on utilizing GameDig effectively.
+The majority of our website is currently being developed to provide you with a comprehensive and detailed guide on utilizing GameDig effectively.
 We're dedicated to offering you a seamless learning experience, equipped with all the necessary tools and insights to integrate GameDig into your projects.